LeoFuchs/SeSG/README.md

 ### SeSG Process

+An example of how the SeSG process works is shown in Figure 1.
+This process begins with the execution of the LDA on a bag-of-words formulated from the selected QGS.
+Then, BERT is used to find similar terms, used to enrich the search string.
+Finally, the terms found previously are grouped together and the search string is formulated.

 <p align="center"><img align="center" src="https://github.com/LeoFuchs/SeSG/blob/master/images/process.jpg" width="500"></p>

 <p align="center"><b> Figure 1. </b>An example of the Extracting Patterns and Post-Processing steps of the SeSG approach, showing the necessary input parameters and how the search string is developed.</p>